WNortier/learning-java/oca-ch1/04 oca-ch1-declare-class-members-access-member-modifiers.md

 }
 ```
 ## Protected Details (Protected in depth)
-Protected Members -> Inheritance Same Or Different Package
+Protected Members -> Package Level Access & Inheritance for Different Package

 Lets take a look at the protected instance variable (an instance variable is a member) of a superclass.
-The variable x is protected meaing it will only be accessible through inheritance and available on the instance, a subclass outside the superclass package cannot access it using the parent class reference.
+The variable x is protected meaing it has package level access and will only be accessible through inheritance to classes outside its package, a subclass outside the superclass package cannot access it using the parent class reference.
 ```java
 package certification;

 public class Parent {
     protected int x = 9; // Protected access member
 }